baranovskypd/goodpress/README.md

   - Find `system.file(file.path("css", "code.css"), package =
     "goodpress")` and copy it to your clipboard.
-  - From your Wordpress admin dasbhoard, go to Appearance \> Customize
+  - From your WordPress admin dasbhoard, go to Appearance \> Customize
     \> Additional CSS.
 Paste the CSS there and click on publish.

 You could edit colors that are in the CSS file.